EOSTribe/palma-ai-support-service/README.md

 ```

 The script will:
-- Install required dependencies
-- Build the SAM application
+- Build the SAM application using a container that matches the Lambda runtime
-- Package and deploy to AWS
+- Package and deploy the stack to AWS
-- Output the API Gateway URL
+- Output the API Gateway URL and generated API key

 ## API Endpoints